roeibenzion/Deep_Learning_Workshop/README.md

 - Clone this repository: `git clone https://github.com/roeibenzion/Deep_Learning_Workshop.git`
 - Navigate to the repository: `cd Deep_Learning_Workshop`

+### Install Dependencies
+After cloning the repository, you need to install the required Python packages.
+You can do this using pip:

+Run `pip install -r requirements.txt`

 ### Running Tests

 Run the `test.py` script with one of the following arguments: `floods`, `heat_waves`, or `storms`.